 After playing his first solo concert with the Cairo Opera Orchestra at the age of 16, he joined the orchestra a year later.
-He was a member of the Cairo Opera House in 1995-2000, then a member of the Cairo Symphony Orchestra, where he was principal cellist in 2004 until 2008, and then joined the Qatar Philharmonic Orchestra.
+He was a member of the Cairo Opera House in 1995-2000, then a member of the Cairo Symphony Orchestra, where he was principal cellist 2004 until 2008.

-In 1997 Hassan Moataz El Molla obtained a certificate of merit for his performance in chamber music from the International Festival of Schleswig-Holstein in Germany and another from the International Cello Competition Rostropovich in Paris.
-Hassan participated in several international activities such as the Mediterranean Sea Orchestra in France (1995, 1996 and 1998), the International Youth Orchestra Schleswig-Holstein in Germany (1997) and the West-Eastern Divan Orchestra under Daniel Barenboim in 1999, 2006, and 2007 as a principal cellist.
+In 1997, he obtained a certificate of merit for his chamber music performance at the International Festival of Schleswig-Holstein in Germany.
+Hassan played with many international orchestras such as the Mediterranean Sea Orchestra in France (1995- 1998), the International Youth Orchestra Schleswig-Holstein in Germany (1997) and the West-Eastern Divan Orchestra under Daniel Barenboim in the orchestra tours in Spain, Italy, UK (1999-2008).

-He attended several cello workshops such as the International Rostropovich Workshop in Baku 1998, Yo-Yo Ma in Weimar, Germany, 1999, the Spanish cellist Lluís Claret 1995, 1996 and 1998, the Brazilian cellist Enrico Kanerow and Lynn Harrell in Lübeck, Germany, 2000.
-He joined the orchestra and chamber music workshop with Pierre Boulez in the Salzburg Festival 2007 as a principal cellist.
+He attended several cello master classes such as the International Rostropovich Workshop in Baku 1998, Yo-Yo Ma in Weimar, Germany 1999, the Spanish cellist Lluís Claret 1995, 1996 and 1998, the Brazilian cellist Enrico Kanerow and Lynn Harrell in Lübeck, Germany 2000.